GrumpyCockatiel/ConSim-API/README.md

 This documents the JSON document or input format for the Board Builder/ConSim API

+### Terms of Use

+This API captures all IP address even for the anonymous, open methods.
+This is to allowing blocking any IPs that abuse the API.
+By using any API in this service you agree to having your IP stored in the logs (much like any web server).
+Methods that require heavier processing will require a unique API key issued by us to allow us to meter and potentially shut off any access.
+This is keep anyone from creating an unauthorizef 3rd party client using the API.
+If you want an API key or want to use the API in this way, drop us a message at [www.raydreams.com](https://www.raydreams.com/contact)

 ## Background & Motivation

 **BoardBuilder** (BB) generates old school table top war game boards that primary is played on hexagon maps.
 However, BB can use the same defintion input to make a square map as well.
 This repo documents the JSON document format to make something like this: